1. Watch these videos

 • Homologous chromosomes (one maternal, one paternal) pair up in a process called synapsis.

-• Crossing Over: Chromosomes exchange segments of DNA at points called chiasmata, creating recombinant chromosomes with unique genetic sequences.
+• Crossing Over: Chromosomes exchange segments of DNA at points called chiasmata (plural of chiasma), creating recombinant chromosomes with unique genetic sequences.

 3. Metaphase I: